-The language of contemporary western society reflects a highly egocentric, individualistic and self-assertive approach.
-The result: widespread loneliness, alienation, adversarial relationships and power-struggles.
+The language of contemporary western society reflects an egocentric, individualistic and self-assertive approach that fosters widespread loneliness, alienation, adversarial relationships and power-struggles.

 - Rehabilitating at-risk sections of society that feel marginalized and helping them return to the community.